phac-nml/irida-uploader/README.md

 To run integration tests You will need to download and install chromedriver http://chromedriver.chromium.org/downloads

-You will need Gradle installed to run IRIDA

 You will need to grant the IRIDA instance access to the mysql database needed for the tests

     $ mysql -e "CREATE USER 'test'@'localhost' IDENTIFIED BY 'test'; GRANT ALL ON irida_uploader_test.* to 'test'@'localhost';"